LinuxSandboxingProject/LinuxSandboxingProject.github.io/README.md

 - Seccomp is too granular for easy and maintainable sandboxing (syscalls change too often)

+- Where it succeeded and what it takes

+- Example issues

 - Pledge gives a great example